penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/04-add-parameters-to-tools.md

 # Module 04 - Add parameters to your tools

 In previous modules, we discussed how to add tools to your agent.
-Sometimes a tool can vary its behavior based on some input argument - we call these parameters.
+Sometimes a tool should vary its behavior depending on the interaction and context - we accomplish this using parameters.
 For example, a GetWeather tool can be configured to always look up the weather in Seattle.
-But if the location should be dynamic, then we need to add a location parameter to the tool.
+But if the location should be dynamic and depends on conversation context, then we need to add a location parameter to the tool.

 In this module, we explore different ways you can parameterize your tool calls.
 We discuss how to:
 - add parameters & annotate them for the LLM